pglpm/prova/README.md

 K)
 $$

-To answer this question we use the function `Pr()`, and print a summary of the result:
+where $K$ stands for the knowledge acquired from data and metadata.
+To answer this question, use the function `Pr()`, and print a summary of the result:
 ```r
 prob <- Pr(
     Y = data.frame(species = 'Adelie'), # predictand